olasunboESQ/DSA-CAPSTONE-KMS/README.md

 This is an Order Data from year 2009-2012, I am tasked with analyzing the Order Inventory of the store for 4 years.
 I will use Structured Query Language to explore this Order Data in order to solve two (2) case scenarios.
+The first critical step is to create a database unto which i imported the Order data of the store.

 ## Analysis Tools